 Oh, and there's totally nothing important about the Three Annual Festivals we're supposed to have.
 You know, to celebrate the Feast of Unleavened Bread (because God has an allergy to yeast or something), the Feast of Harvest with the firstfruits of one's crops, and the Feast of Ingathering at the end of the year when you gather your crops.
 (23:14-19)

+I hope you've figured out by now that I'm being sarcastic.
+Because it is important.
+I also would just like to point out all of these sacrifices that are going on, like, with all these awesome blood baths and playing with animals' innards and smearing them on shit.
 The Ark of the Covenant is kind of important, because people carry this bitch around everywhere.
 It's a little ark where they put the two stone tablets with the Ten Commandments in, and you have to make sure you don't touch the ark because if you do, you die.

 The Golden Calf and The New-and-Improved Ten Commandments